domesticatedviking/TextyMcSpeechy/tts_dojo/TTS_dojo_guide.md

    -  Any voice that appears in the voice tester pane is ready to be used in your Piper projects.
    -  Your finished Piper voices are stored in  subfolders of `<VOICE_NAME_dojo>/tts_voices`
    -  A Piper voice consists of both an `.onnx` file and a `.onnx.json` file
    -  Note: the latest version of the TTS dojo scripts name the voice files according to Piper's expected naming conventions.
-Voices trained with earlier versions of TextyMcSpeechy may need to be renamed using [this guide](/docs/renaming_and_preparing_custom_piper_voices.md) in order to make them work properly with apps such as `Home Assistant`.
+Voices trained with earlier versions of TextyMcSpeechy or voices that have been manually renamed may need to be modified using [this guide](/docs/renaming_and_preparing_custom_piper_voices.md) in order to make them work properly with apps such as `Home Assistant`.